JetBrains/teamcity-documentation/topics/glossary.md

 Build configuration template
 : A predefined collection of settings that serves as a base for creating similar build configurations.

+Build feature
+: A piece of extra functionality available to a build (it could be a performance monitor, a reporting tool, or a support for pull requests).

 Build grid
 : A pool of agents used by TeamCity to simultaneously create builds of multiple projects.
 A build grid employs currently unused resources from multiple computers, any of which can run multiple builds and/or tests at the same time, for single or multiple projects across your company.